maxcountryman/flask-login/docs/index.rst

 ============
 You will need to provide a `~LoginManager.user_loader` callback.
 This callback is used to reload the user object from the user ID stored in the session.
-It should take the `unicode` ID of a user, and return the corresponding user object.
+It should take the `str` ID of a user, and return the corresponding user object.
 For example::

     @login_manager.user_loader